ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/project-migration-cmsis-v6/device_mapping.md

 | ARMSC300                                                   | ARMSC300 (NO_FPU, NO_MPU) |

 {{% notice %}}
 To reduce the functionality of the new device mappings, use the appropriate compiler flags.
-Please consult the your toolchain manual for the compiler flags.
+Please consult the toolchain manual for the compiler flags.
 {{% /notice %}}